eliamue/foundations-prep-april-2021/05-agile-teams-and-project-work/next-steps.md

-Ready for Bootcamp!
+Ready for Foundations!
 ===

 ## Review Project Structure

 Your project contains the basic elements.

-## Ready for Bootcamp!
+## Ready for Foundations!

 ### Technically